Isaacr100/TMP36/README.md

 The SerialTemp example included writes the temperature in both scales to the serial monitor.
 ## New in v1.1.0
 New example sketch ConsoleSerialTemp is exactly the same as SerialTemp, but it uses the Console.
+## New in v1.2.0
+I cleaned up the cpp code to make it a little more effiecient, and added the option to specify the voltage applied to the TMP36.
 ## License
  Copyright 2017 Isaac100